basho/basho_docs/source/languages/en/riakts/using/writingdata.md

 `ok` in Erlang, and will not raise an error in Ruby.

-If some of the data failed to write, **??** do we really get an `RpbErrorResp` with a number that failed but no guidance about which ones??!
+If some of the data failed to write, **??** do we really get an `RpbErrorResp` with a number that failed but no guidance about which ones??! -> Per Alex... yes.

 **??** What happens if it doesn't work?
 What are some things the user could look at?
+1. Data one at a time until one fails :(
+2. Or binary search w/ half the data, etc.

 ## Error conditions